 In any relaxed position:

-- Breath through the nose to the count of 1 or 2
+- Breathe through the nose to the count of 1 or 2

-- Exhale slowly to the count of 1,2,3,4, such as blowing hot air.
+- Breathe out slowly to the count of 1,2,3,4, such as blowing hot air.
 If it is difficult, blow to the count of 1, 2.

 - Do as many as possible to reduce the shortness of breath.